jcalifornia/go-ladybug/README.md

    ```bash
    pacman -S mingw-w64-ucrt-x86_64-go mingw-w64-ucrt-x86_64-gcc
    ```
-4. Add the path to `kuzu_shared.dll` to your `PATH` environment variable.
+4. Add the path to `lbug_shared.dll` to your `PATH` environment variable.
 You can do this by running the following command in the MSYS2 terminal:
    ```bash
    export PATH="$(pwd)/lib/dynamic/windows:$PATH"
    ```
    This is required to run the test cases and examples.
-If you are deploying your application, you can also copy the `kuzu_shared.dll` file to the same directory as your executable or to a directory that is already in the `PATH`.
+If you are deploying your application, you can also copy the `lbug_shared.dll` file to the same directory as your executable or to a directory that is already in the `PATH`.

 For an example of how to properly set up the environment, you can also refer to our CI configuration file [here](.github/workflows/go.yml).

 ## Contributing
-We welcome contributions to go-kuzu.
-By contributing to go-kuzu, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+We welcome contributions to go-lbug.
+By contributing to go-lbug, you agree that your contributions will be licensed under the [MIT License](LICENSE).
 Please read the [contributing guide](CONTRIBUTING.md) for more information.